at-the-vr/website/src/content/blog/dev-tooling-2024.md

 ### Where does it Stops

-In a perfect world, your framework of choice will provide you every conceivable utility you can think off.
+In a perfect world, your framework of choice will provide every conceivable utility you can think off.
 But this isn't a perfect world.
 The only way I found is to broaden the frame and genuinely use these tools that dozens of developers are tirelessly maintaining with the ever growing demands of Industry.